 By Douglas C. Schmidt

-A key mission of the SEI is to advance the practice of software engineering and cyber security through research and technology transition
+As part of our mission to advance the practice of software engineering and cybersecurity through research and technology transition,

-of Defense (DoD) systems with predictable and improved quality,
+developed and operated with predictable and improved quality, schedule,

 and cost.
-To achieve this mission, the SEI conducts research
+To achieve this mission, the SEI conducts research and

-and development (R&D) activities involving the DoD, federal
+development activities involving the Department of Defense (DoD),